George S. Vest

-George Southall Vest (December 25, 1918 – August 24, 2021) was an American diplomat and State Department official.
+George Southall Vest (December 25, 1918 – August 24, 2021) was an American diplomat and government official.
+He served as the 3rd Director of the Bureau of Political-Military Affairs from 1974 to 1977 and as United States ambassador to the European Community from 1981 to 1985.

 Life and career

 Ambassador George S. Vest, former Director General of the United States Foreign Service, US Ambassador to the European Community, and Assistant Secretary of State for European Affairs, is one of only sixty Foreign Service Officers to reach the rank of Career Ambassador in the history of the US Foreign Service.

 George Vest was born in Columbia, Virginia, the son of Nancy Margaret (Robertson) and The Rev. George Southall Vest.
-He was educated at the Episcopal High School in Alexandria, Virginia and the University of Virginia, where he graduated with a B.A. in 1941.
+He was educated at the Episcopal High School in Alexandria, Virginia, and the University of Virginia, where he graduated with a B.A. in 1941.

 Volunteering for the United States Army after graduation, Vest participated in the North African landings in 1942, and served as a forward artillery observer in the Italian campaign in US Army's advance up the spine of Italy.
 He left the Army in 1946, having attained the rank of captain.
 Vest returned to the University of Virginia and received an M.A. in 1947.

 In 1947, Vest joined the United States Foreign Service.
 His first post was as a consular officer in Hamilton, Bermuda.
 He said later that it was the only time in his career that he "wore the proverbial striped pants".
 In 1949, he became a consular officer in Quito, a post he held until 1952, at which time he went to Canada as a political officer at the Embassy of the United States in Ottawa.

 In 1954, Vest became the Canadian Desk officer at the United States Department of State in Washington, D.C.; he later served as special assistant to the Assistant Secretary of State for European Affairs.

 In 1959, Vest was posted to Paris as a political officer at Supreme Headquarters Allied Powers Europe, where he served as Political Advisor to US General Lauris Norstad, the Supreme Allied Commander Europe and, in 1960, as a political officer with the United States mission to NATO.
 He was then Chief of the Private Office for the Secretary General of NATO (Dirk Stikker) from 1961 to 1963.